AMikic33/milestone-project-2/README.md

 # Art finder Website

 This project is to create a website that finds art around us no matter where we are.
-The user can select any city on Earth and choose their interests, such as librares, museums, book stores and more.
+The user can select any city on Earth and choose their interests, such as libraries, museums, book stores and more.

 Once the city and the option of interest have been selected, the user can see the results on the map.
 Essentially, the website can be used when a user is planning a trip or on the go.